makasso/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. Empty!: Write a script that create an empty file called hello
 5. Execute: Write a script that adds execute permissions to the file hello
 6. Multiple permissions: Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+7. Everybody!: Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello